 Big Brother, Big Sister Foundation

 Open Door/Cape Ann Food Pantry

 The Old Sloop is home to one of the oldest and largest church fairs in Massachusetts.
 An annual event for over 60 years, it’s a true Rockport tradition!
 The whole congregation joins in the fun and fellowship of working together to make it a success.

-We were unable to hold the fair in 2020 due to the pandemic.
+We were unable to hold the fair in 2020 or 2021 due to the pandemic.
 However plans are under way for a safe and exciting event next year in keeping with whatever health guidelines are in effect.
 We hope you will join us as we come together although we may be apart.